 Valeria collaborates with contemporary art galleries in Turin and, from March 2017, as curator and writer with Pallas Projects/Studios (Dublin).

 She has been selected as Speed Curator from a list of 30 of the best curators in Ireland and Northern Ireland to take part at the annual event Get Together 2018, organised by VAI – Visual Artists Ireland at IMMA – Irish Museum of Modern Art (Dublin).

 In October 2017, she was involved as curator-in-residence by SEA Foundation (Tilburg, NL) for an exhibition project about the relationships between abstract art and narrative.
-During May 2018, she curated the show Beyond the painting, the first episode of a traveling exhibition project on abstract painting entitled “Painting through its poetical emotion”, which will encompass several exhibitions across Europe and will involve abstract artists coming from different European countries.
+During May 2018, she curated the show Beyond the painting, the first episode of a traveling exhibition project on abstract painting entitled “Painting through its poetical emotion”, which will encompass several international exhibitions and will involve abstract artists coming from different countries.